funkelab/synful/README.md

   1) inference of a) `syn_indicator_mask` (postsynaptic locations) and b) `direction_vector` (vector pointing from postsynaptic location to its presynaptic partner)
   2) synapse extraction: a) locations extractions based on `syn_indicator_mask` and b) finding presynaptic partner based on `direction_vector`

-For CREMI-like (FAFB) data (anisotropic EM data from the Fruit Fly), pretrained models are available.
-For all other data, models need to be trained from scratch.

 ![method_figure](docs/_static/method_overview.png)